Boston Delivers

 A neighborhood-friendly delivery service powered by electric cargo bikes

 Boston Delivers is a neighborhood delivery service for local businesses in Allston and the surrounding area.
-Instead of motor vehicles, packages will be delivered by electric cargo bikes.
+Instead of motor vehicles, packages are delivered by electric cargo bikes.
 The Boston Transportation Department has partnered with Net Zero Logistics to carry out this delivery service.
-Net Zero Logistics will provide the electric cargo bikes, make the deliveries, and coordinate delivery logistics.
+Net Zero Logistics is providing the electric cargo bikes, making the deliveries, and coordinating delivery logistics.
 This pilot program aims to test and promote a more environment and traffic friendly way of delivering goods.

 Boston Delivers is an 18-month Pilot program funded by The Massachusetts Clean Energy Center.
-We plan to launch deliveries in Fall of 2023.
+The pilot will run through the end of 2024.

 Participate in Boston Delivers